csiro-data-school/git-intro-23/_episodes/06-remotes.md

 ## Getting changes from the remote

 Of course we don't want information to only go one way - if the remote has changes to the project from a collaborator we need to get those onto our local machine.
 To do this, we're doing the opposite of a `push`, so it's helpfully called a `pull`.

 > ## Challenge 2
 >
-> Make a change to your repository using the GitHub web interface (look for the pencil icon to edit a file).
+> Make a change to your repository using the Bitbucket web interface:
+> 1. Click on a file and then click 'Edit' (top right)
+> 2. Write something new and then click 'Commit' (bottom left)
+> 3. Fill in commit message (as if you were doing a `commit -m "something"`) and click 'Commit' again
 >
 > Once you've made a change, use `git pull` in your terminal to get the changes onto your local machine.
 >